Museum IDEA Commitments & Action Plan

 - Conduct an audit of language used online and in outreach communications

-- Increase the number of languages offered by docent tours beyond the 10 currently available
+- Increase the number of languages offered by docent tours beyond the five currently available

 - Continue to expand the selection of gifts, books, jewelry, and other merchandise that include diverse artists, vendors, and cultures

-- Participate in diversity and cultural/historical sensitivity training workshops
+- Staff participation in diversity and cultural/historical sensitivity training workshops

 - Conduct an audit of images used on the Museum website and app

-- Implement an equity algorithm–a system through which artworks featured on the Museum app are paired with five suggested artists who represent a wide spectrum of diversity, including artists of color, different genders, and artists who work in different media and time periods
+- Implement an equity algorithm—a system through which artworks featured on the Museum app are paired with five suggested artists, cultures, and/or key objects representing a wide spectrum of diversity in race, gender identification, sexual orientation, culture, time/context, and media

-- Update exhibitions and installations to represent the diversity and cultural complexity of artistic expression, such as the recent reinstallation of the Art of the Americas galleries to include the northern and southern hemisphere, and with recent gifts and long-term loans of works by modern and contemporary Black and Indigenous artists, and major upcoming exhibitions of Justin Sterling (2022)–whose works speak to issues concerning the border, urban decay, and spirituality–and contemporary women artists from India and Pakistan (2022)
+- Update exhibitions and installations to represent the diversity and cultural complexity of artistic expression, such as the recent reinstallation of the Art of the Americas galleries to include the northern and southern hemisphere, and with recent gifts and long-term loans of works by modern and contemporary Black and Indigenous artists, and major upcoming exhibitions addressing these relevant issues.
+Examples of current or upcoming exhibitions and installations include:

 - Ensure a diverse range of acquisitions, such as a recent gift of Chinese contemporary photography and the bequest of African art resource material